The Sky is the Limit: LC for Open Option

 Open Option students - First year and transfer students

-Save Planet Earth (LAS 103D, section 1), An environmentally-themed learning team through which students connect via a Monarch butterfly conservation service learning project in the community.
+- Save Planet Earth.
+An environmentally-themed learning team where students connect via a hands-on Monarch butterfly conservation service-learning project.

 Students will have an opportunity to register for this learning community during June Orientation.